averaart/dotfiles/README.md

 # My dotfiles

 These are my dotfiles.
-Originally they were based on Mathias Bynens' [excellent and famous dotfiles](https://github.com/mathiasbynens/dotfiles), but I changed so much, it's not useful anymore for me to keep the repo as a fork.
+Originally they were based on Mathias Bynens' [excellent and famous dotfiles](https://github.com/mathiasbynens/dotfiles), but Daan "[DandyDev](https://github.com/DandyDev)" Debie changed so much that it wasn't useful anymore to keep his repo as a fork.
+This is a fork of Daan's version.

 ## Installation